Use Quick Install to Deploy Oracle Cloud Native Environment

 Objectives

-This lab demonstrates how to:
+This tutorial demonstrates how to:

 • Use the olcnectl provision command to perform a quick installation

-• Verify the install completed successfully
+• Verify the install completes successfully

 Prerequisites